How to Fix Broken Links on WordPress

-Broken links on your website can not only negatively impact how your site functions, but also be harmful to your sites overall SEO.
-In this post we’ll share how to fix broken links of your WordPress website.
+Broken links on your website can not only negatively impact how your site functions, but also harm your site’s overall SEO.
+In this post, we’ll share how to fix broken links on your WordPress website.
 As well as outlining the importance of carrying out this vital task on a regular basis.

 So firstly, what is a broken link?
 Basically, it’s simply a link or URL that has been added to your site to either an internal or external source.
 Which is no longer functioning or connecting to the desired origin.
 This may be due to an accidental error at the time of creation (so perhaps not copying part of the link URL, or mis-spelling a URL).
 Or it can be due to a page no longer being active.
 So quite often this is the case for external links.